luxonis/depthai/README.md

 ## Python modules

 DepthAI requites [numpy](https://numpy.org/) and [opencv-python](https://pypi.org/project/opencv-python/).
-To get the versions of these packages you need for DepthAI, use pip: `pip install -r requirements.txt`
+To get the versions of these packages you need for DepthAI, use pip: `pip3 install -r requirements.txt`

 Files with `.so` extension are the python modules:
 - `depthai.cpython-36m-x86_64-linux-gnu.so` built for Ubuntu 18.04 & Python 3.6